lac0220/finalproject/README.md

 # Legendary Quotes - Bootcamp finalproject

-​​The web application uses an API to generate random and daily inspirational quotes.
-It delivers 5 different quote categories, alphabetical filtering of authors, text-keyword searching between quotes, contact form submission, and mobile-friendly web design with a navigation bar
+The web application uses an API to generate random and daily inspirational quotes.
+It delivers 5 different quote categories, alphabetical filtering of authors, text-keyword searching between quotes, contact form submission to an email address, and mobile-friendly web design with a navigation bar

 ## Tech Stack